Age of Enlightenment: Republic of Letters

-The term "Republic of Letters" was coined in 1664 by Pierre Bayle in his journal Nouvelles de la Republique des Lettres.
-Towards the end of the 18th century, the editor of Histoire de la République des Lettres en France, a literary survey, described the Republic of Letters as being:
+The term "Republic of Letters" was coined in 1664 by Pierre Bayle in his journal Nouvelles de la Republique des Lettres (News from the Republic of Letters).
+Towards the end of the 18th century, the editor of Histoire de la République des Lettres en France (History of the Republic of Letters in France), a literary survey, described the Republic of Letters as being:

 In the midst of all the governments that decide the fate of men; in the bosom of so many states, the majority of them despotic ... there exists a certain realm which holds sway only over the mind ... that we honor with the name Republic, because it preserves a measure of independence, and because it is almost its essence to be free.
 It is the realm of talent and of thought.

 The Republic of Letters was the sum of a number of Enlightenment ideals: an egalitarian realm governed by knowledge that could act across political boundaries and rival state power.
-It was a forum that supported "free public examination of questions regarding religion or legislation."
-Kant considered written communication essential to his conception of the public sphere; once everyone was a part of the "reading public," then society could be said to be enlightened.
+It was a forum that supported "free public examination of questions regarding religion or legislation".
+Kant considered written communication essential to his conception of the public sphere; once everyone was a part of the "reading public", then society could be said to be enlightened.
 The people who participated in the Republic of Letters, such as Diderot and Voltaire, are frequently known today as important Enlightenment figures.
-Indeed, the men who wrote Diderot's Encyclopédie arguably formed a microcosm of the larger "republic."
+Indeed, the men who wrote Diderot's Encyclopédie arguably formed a microcosm of the larger "republic".